tea1528/gatsby/pages/articles/2017-08-21-DataTables-export-excel/index.md

 }
 ```

-You might be wondering why I have added another replace statement with a lot of regular expression.
+You might be wondering why I have added another replace function with a lot of regular expression.

 Basically, DataTables plugin strips away all the HTML tag within `<td>` tag.
 However, by using format option, we must strip away the tag by ourselves.
 To do so, I referred to [this link](https://m.datatables.net/forums/discussion/43143/formating-data-when-exporting-to-excel-returns-data-with-html-code) to strip HTML tags.